Silestone Worktops Price Guide: m² Costs, Colour Options & Value Insights

 Silestone Quartz Colours

-Indeed, the colours of white and grey Silestone worktops are the most popular (these tend to carry higher-end prices).
-These have become decorative classics because they enhance luminosity and give a feeling of spaciousness in small kitchen and bathroom spaces.
+Indeed, the colours of white and grey Silestone worktops are the most popular, and the Silestone worktop cost is quite higher for these colours when compared to the other available options.
+In spite of the high silestone worktop cost, these options have become decorative classics because they enhance luminosity and give a feeling of spaciousness in small kitchen and bathroom spaces.

 Characteristics of a Silestone Worktop

-Currently, worktops for kitchens are the best sellers in the United Kingdom thanks to the relation between quality-price-versatility.
+Currently, silestone worktops for kitchens are the best sellers in the United Kingdom thanks to the relation between quality, silestone prices, and versatility.

 Thickness and surface finish

 It is just as interesting that when it comes to Silestone kitchens, you can buy any of their products in three popular thicknesses: 1.2 cm, 2 cm, and 3 cm.
+Prior to picking an option, make sure you are gathering thorough insights regarding the Silestone worktop price per metre.
 However, unlike other materials, it also offers three types of finishes for kitchen countertops:

-· Polished Finish: with a completely smooth finish, high sheen, and soft to the touch.
-Hence being the most popular finish and the first one that Silestone Cosentino manufactured.
+• Polished Finish: with a completely smooth finish, high sheen, and soft to the touch.
+Hence, it is the most popular finish and the first one that Silestone Cosentino manufactured.

 Advantages of using Silestone Worktops